reflectoring/reflectoring.github.io/content/blog/2022/2022-09-01-schedule-cron-job-in-node.md

    timezone: "America/Sao_Paulo"
 }
 ```
-the scheduled option here is a boolean to indicate whether the task created is scheduled (default is true).
+The `scheduled` option here is a boolean to indicate whether the job is enabled or not (default is `true`).

-while the timezone option can be used to provide consistency in your scheduled jobs, by forcing them to adhere to a specific timezone or area.
+With the timezone option we can define the timezone in which the cron expression should be evaluated.

-## Setting up Your Node.Js Application
+## Setting Up a Node.Js Application

-Installing dependencies and creating our node application.
+Let's set up a Node.js application to play around with `node-cron`.

-To begin, open your terminal and create a new folder.
+To begin, we create a new folder:
 ```
 mkdir node-cron-demo
 ```

-Next change into the new project's directory
+Next, we change into the new project's directory
 ```
 cd node-cron-demo
 ```
-You will need to create a file index.js here, this is where we'll be writing all our codes.
+We will need to create a file `index.js` here.
+This is where we'll be writing all our code:
 ```
 touch index.js
 ```
 Run the command below to initialize the project.
 This will generate a `package.json` file which can be used to keep track of all dependencies installed in our project.
 ```
 npm init -y
 ```